Burzio's generalization: Parallel Between Passives and Unaccusative Verbs

 Burzio's Generalization builds off of the cross linguistic similarities observed in passives and unaccusatives, where a verb fails to assign a theta role to the subject and cannot assign accusative Case to the object.
 These structures all undergo similar DP movement as a way to satisfy Extended Projection Principle and Case Theory.
 Extended Projection Principle states that all clauses must contain a DP subject and Case Theory states that all DP's must check for Case in the complement or specifier position.
 A theta role is not assigned to the subject position because the subject is underlyingly in the object position during theta role assignment (which happens in the d-structure).
-Therefore, it has a theta role that is typically given to objects, such as ‘’theme.’’
+Therefore, it has a theta role that is typically given to objects, such as "theme."
 Verbs in these structures cannot assign accusative Case, therefore the DP must move to the empty specifier position of finite Tense (T) in order to fulfill the subject position and check for Case.
 Once the DP has moved to the specifier position of Tense Phrase (TP), nominative case is assigned to the DP by the T position.
 This occurs in the s-structure after the DP has moved from the object position.

-It should not be assumed that ergative verbs inherently do not have either accusative case or a subject theta role to assign.
+It should not be assumed that labile verbs inherently do not have either accusative case or a subject theta role to assign.
 This is exemplified in the transitive counterparts of alternating unaccusatives.
-The ergative verb can act as a transitive and assigns both an agent theta role to the subject and accusative case to the object (see causative alternation) in an example such as, "John broke the vase."
+The labile verb can act as a transitive and assigns both an agent theta role to the subject and accusative case to the object (see causative alternation) in an example such as, "John broke the vase."
 Burzio's Generalization refers only to intransitive ergative verbs such as "fall" that can not take a direct object like unergatives and alternating unaccusatives.
 For example, "The vase fell" cannot take a direct object ("*The vase fell the table.")

 The generalization now becomes quite clear.
 In ergative verbs, if the verb does not assign a theta role to its subject (because in the d-structure this position is empty) then it also does not assign accusative case to its object (because this position is empty in the s-structure, due to DP movement).
 This is observable only in ergative intransitive verbs.